 After breakfast, we’ll enjoy an Afro-Cuban tour of the iconic, graffiti-ridden Hamel Alley with a passionate expert on the gems therein.
 We’ll then uncover a queer side of Havana, beginning with a visit to a local theatre where we’ll meet the director of the theatre company and an LGBT activist.
-Feel free to explore on your own in the late afternoon, and we’ll reconvene for dinner (included), followed by free drinks at a local gay bar.
+Next we’ll enjoy a guided tour of Hemingway House and learn about the novelist’s life, including his trans daughter.
+This evening we’ll reconvene for dinner (included), followed by free drinks at a local gay bar.

 After breakfast today, a walking tour of Old Havana awaits, where many significant buildings have been restored, and are reliving their glory days.
 We’ll stop at an art and clothing store run by a local artist, followed by an optional lunch.
-We’ve left the afternoon free to either explore the city on your own or to rest up at the homestay for New Year’s Eve, which kicks off with a festive dinner.
-Tonight’s countdown to 2018 will be at one of the local gay bars.
+We’ve left the afternoon free to either explore big gay Havana on your own or to rest up at the homestay for New Year’s Eve, which kicks off with a festive dinner.
+Tonight’s countdown will be at one of the local gay bars.

 After a big night out, we’ve planned a leisurely afternoon at Mi Cayito, a gay beach in the burbs.
 We’ll grab lunch (optional) en route, then leave you to soak up the sun and meet some locals.
 Tonight’s dinner is optional, and we’d recommend getting to bed early as we have an early morning tomorrow.